lcalero42/cub3d/README.md

 This project is clearly letting space **creativity** in the bonuses.
 So, we wanted to push the project **as much as possible**, implementing **everything** that crossed our mind using ONLY ***fake 2D raycasting*** like in *Woflenstein*.

+>[!NOTE]
-> [!NOTE] We could've created 3D engine and use raycsating in this engine casting rays in all directions.
-But we chose to stick to the original concept of Raycasting, when computers did not have the performances to run a 3D engine.
+We could've created 3D engine and use raycsating in this engine casting rays in all directions.
+But we chose to stick to the original concept of Raycasting, when computersdid not have the performances to run a 3D engine.

 ![](assets/screen-1.png)
 ![](assets/screen-2.png)